Rom-Burla/SQL/SQL homework 4/readme.md

 ## \* Hi read before you start the app:

+## \* The purpose of this app is to select a specific customer in the attached sql database by his phone number and let him/her see and update his/her details

 ## \* first open the folder the app files are on with vscode

 ## \* to start the app you first need to download xampp and start apache and my sql